Latin America's largest airline to cancel 90% of its international flights

 Shares in Gol were down about 17% on Monday.

-Reporting by Marcelo Rochabrun and Jake Spring; Additional reporting by Ana Mano; Editing by Nick Zieminski, Grant McCool, Paul Simao and Richard Chang
+Reporting by Marcelo Rochabrun and Jake Spring; Additional reporting by Ana Mano and Noe Torres; Editing by Nick Zieminski, Grant McCool, Paul Simao, Richard Chang and David Gregorio